Pain Therapeutics Reports Positive Top-line Results from Nasal Abuse Potential Study with REMOXY™

 Top-Line Study Results:

-REMOXY intact and microwaved each demonstrated lower VAS scores on the primary endpoint, Drug Liking (p<0.01) versus oxycodone IR, indicating that oxycodone IR was significantly preferred over REMOXY.
+REMOXY intact and microwaved each demonstrated lower VAS scores on the primary endpoint, Drug Liking (p

-On secondary endpoints, REMOXY intact and microwaved each demonstrated lower scores versus oxycodone IR on Take Drug Again, Drug High and pupil size (each p<0.001 or better).
+On secondary endpoints, REMOXY intact and microwaved each demonstrated lower scores versus oxycodone IR on Take Drug Again, Drug High and pupil size (each p

 On all pharmacokinetic parameters, REMOXY resulted in significantly lower exposure to oxycodone compared to oxycodone IR and crushed OxyContin.
 Peak oxycodone concentrations (Cmax) were at least 4-fold lower for REMOXY, microwaved or intact, compared to crushed OxyContin or oxycodone IR.
 Additionally, time to reach peak oxycodone concentrations was 3.5 times as long for REMOXY compared to crushed OxyContin.
 The Cmax values for nasally administered REMOXY, microwaved REMOXY, crushed OxyContin and oxycodone IR were 14.9, 11.9, 63.6 and 64.7 ng/ml, respectively.
 Tmax values were 3.1, 3.1, 0.88 and 1.6 hours, respectively.